 Step 8.
 Water the crap out of your plant.
 Take it to the shower (or sink if possible) and thoroughly wet all the dirt.
 Add more potting mix if you need to.
 Let the water run through the soil 2 or 3 times and then turn off water and let drip dry.

 Step 9.
-Put plant in drip tray, place near a window and and repeat watering, just like you did in the previous step, next week (or when soil approaches dryness).
+Put plant in drip tray, place near a window and and repeat watering by actively irrigating the pot until water flows out the bottom (just like you did in the previous step); repeat weekly or as the potting media approaches dryness.

 That pretty much covers my top secret, most amazing, spectacular, flawless potting mix.
 If you have questions, you can send me a message via Facebook from the Here But Not page.